 This page shows the list of Kelvin-to-Jansky conversion factors that Pipeline has read from a file "jyperk.csv", which shall contain the factors per MS, per spw, per antenna, and per polarization.
-With a parameter of dbservice=True (default), Kelvin-to-Jansky conversion factors are obtained via the data base and a file "jyperk_query.csv." is produced.
+With a parameter of dbservice=True (default), Kelvin-to-Jansky conversion factors are obtained via the data base (DB) and a file "jyperk query.csv." is produced.
 This csv file is read in the pipeline.

-10.7 hsd_applycal
+10.7 hsd applycal

-This page shows a list of the calibrated MSs with the name of the applied Tsys, Sky and amplitude calibration (Kelvin-to-Jansky conversion) tables, and also shows the integrated spectra after calibration.
+This page shows a list of the calibrated MSs with the name of the applied Tsys, Sky and amplitude (Kelvinto-Jansky conversion) calibration tables, and also shows the integrated spectra (amplitude vs frequency) after calibration.